roboticsmick/batch_file_renamer/README.md

-# batch_file_renamer
+# Step-by-Step Guide: Batch File Renamer for Mac & Linux

+## Overview

 Safe, cross-platform Python CLI for batch renaming files.
 Replace dots/spaces, add prefixes/suffixes.
 Preview before applying.
 No dependencies.

-# Step-by-Step Guide: Batch File Renamer for Mac & Linux

-## Overview

 This guide will help you safely rename files that have incorrect dots or spaces in their names.
 The script offers flexible options: